-Base your answers on the essential skills and qualifications needed for the job which you possess, talk about how your experience will benefit the company, and how it makes you a better candidate than the other applicants.
+Base your answers on the unique skills and qualifications needed for the job which you possess, talk about how your experience will benefit the company, and how it makes you a better candidate than the other applicants.

 2. Go Through The Job Requirements And Make Sure You Meet Them

-Make a list of all the requirements in the job description and see if you fit the ideal candidate the company is looking for.
+Make a list of all the requirements in the job description and see if you good fit the ideal candidate the company is looking for.

 If you can’t find a clear stated requirement by the company in the job description, then research similar job titles on job sites like MyJobMag to see what requirements are usually needed for the job.

 Usually, a requirement will contain personality traits, qualifications, level of experience, and skills needed to do the job.